-Having established how to represent input tokens as dense vectors (token embeddings) and how to generate distinct signals representing their positions (positional encodings), the next step is integrating these two sources of information.
-The self-attention mechanism, as discussed previously, processes input elements without inherent knowledge of their order.
-Therefore, we must supply this positional context directly within the input representations fed into the Transformer stack.
+Integrating token embeddings and positional encodings is a fundamental step in preparing input for Transformer models.
+Token embeddings represent input tokens as dense vectors, while positional encodings generate distinct signals indicating their positions.
+The self-attention mechanism, a core component of Transformers, processes input elements without inherent knowledge of their sequential order.
+Consequently, this positional context must be supplied directly within the input representations fed into the Transformer stack.

 The standard and remarkably effective method proposed in the original Transformer paper ("Attention Is All You Need") is straightforward: element-wise addition.
 If E∈RL×dmodel represents the matrix of token embeddings for a sequence of length L, and P∈RL×dmodel represents the corresponding positional encodings, the combined input representation X∈RL×dmodel is computed as: